Srinivasa Ramanujan: Personality and spiritual life

 Ramanujan has been described as a person of a somewhat shy and quiet disposition, a dignified man with pleasant manners.
 He lived a simple life at Cambridge.
 Ramanujan's first Indian biographers describe him as a rigorously orthodox Hindu.
 He credited his acumen to his family goddess, Namagiri Thayar (Goddess Mahalakshmi) of Namakkal.
 He looked to her for inspiration in his work and said he dreamed of blood drops that symbolised her consort, Narasimha.
 Later he had visions of scrolls of complex mathematical content unfolding before his eyes.
 He often said, "An equation for me has no meaning unless it expresses a thought of God."

 Hardy cites Ramanujan as remarking that all religions seemed equally true to him.
 Hardy further argued that Ramanujan's religious belief had been romanticised by Westerners and overstated—in reference to his belief, not practice—by Indian biographers.
 At the same time, he remarked on Ramanujan's strict vegetarianism.

 Similarly, in an interview with Frontline, Berndt said, "Many people falsely promulgate mystical powers to Ramanujan's mathematical thinking.
 It is not true.
 He has meticulously recorded every result in his three notebooks," further speculating that Ramanujan worked out intermediate results on slate that he could not afford the paper to record more permanently.

+Berndt reported that Janaki said in 1984 that Ramanujan spent so much of his time on mathematics that he did not go to the temple, that she and her mother often fed him because he had no time to eat, and that most of the religious stories attributed to him originated with others.
+However, his orthopraxy was not in doubt.